Aircall vs Dialpad: Key Differences Explored

 Choose ZoomInfo if:

-• Your team's biggest problem isn't the phone system (it's knowing who to call and why)
+• Your team's biggest problem isn't the phone system itself; it's knowing who to call and why

-• You need verified direct-dial phone numbers and business emails at scale
+• You need verified direct-dial phone numbers and business emails at scale, not unverified lists

-• Buyer intent signals and account intelligence would change how you prioritize outreach
+• Buyer intent signals and account intelligence would change how your reps prioritize outreach

-• You want AI that drafts contextual outreach and identifies in-market accounts before competitors do
+• You want AI that identifies in-market accounts and drafts contextual outreach before a rep picks up the phone

 Start with ZoomInfo Lite for free or request a full trial to see the data quality yourself.

-The best sales teams don't choose between a good phone system and good intelligence.
-They pair a communication platform (Aircall or Dialpad) with ZoomInfo's data and GTM Context Graph.
+The strongest sales teams don't choose between a good phone system and good contact intelligence.
+They pair Aircall or Dialpad with ZoomInfo's data and GTM Context Graph.
 The phone system handles the call.
 ZoomInfo ensures it's the right call to make.
-That combination (dialing verified numbers to prioritized accounts with full context) is where pipeline gets built.
+That combination of dialing verified numbers to prioritized accounts with full context is where pipeline gets built.

-What is the main difference between Aircall, Dialpad, and ZoomInfo?
+What is the main difference between Aircall and Dialpad?

-Aircall is a cloud phone system focused on voice calls with deep CRM integrations and simple setup.
+Aircall is a cloud phone system focused on voice calls with deep CRM integrations and simple setup, best for sales and support teams that want to start fast.
 Dialpad is a unified communications platform combining voice, video, messaging, and contact center functionality with AI built into every interaction.
-ZoomInfo is a B2B data and GTM intelligence platform that provides contact data, buyer intent signals, and account context to inform who to call and when, regardless of which phone system you use.
+Aircall leads on integration breadth; Dialpad leads on platform scope and built-in AI.

 Which platform has better AI features, Aircall or Dialpad?

-Dialpad's AI is more embedded.
-Its proprietary DialpadGPT model delivers real-time transcription, sentiment analysis, AI CSAT scoring, and AI Recaps on every call at no additional cost.
-Aircall's AI features are modular add-ons: AI Assist costs $9/user/month and AI Assist Pro costs $49/user/month.
-Both platforms offer AI-powered autonomous call handling, but Dialpad's AI Agent supports more channels (voice, web chat, SMS, email, WhatsApp) and 60+ languages compared to Aircall's voice-focused AI Voice Agent supporting 7 languages.
+Dialpad's AI is more embedded: its proprietary DialpadGPT model delivers real-time transcription, sentiment analysis, AI CSAT scoring, and AI Recaps on every call at no additional cost.
+Aircall's AI features are modular add-ons, with AI Assist at $9/user/month and AI Assist Pro at $49/user/month.
+Both offer AI-powered autonomous call handling, but Dialpad's AI Agent supports more channels including voice, web chat, SMS, email, and WhatsApp, plus 60+ languages compared to Aircall's AI Voice Agent covering voice in 7 languages.

 How does ZoomInfo work with Aircall or Dialpad?